Netflix/dgs/docs/advanced/instrumentation.md

 | `DgsExecutionTagCustomizer`  | Used to add tags specific to the [ExecutionResult] of the query.
 The [SimpleGqlOutcomeTagCustomizer] is an example of this.|
 | `DgsFieldFetchTagCustomizer` | Used to add tags specific to the execution of _data fetchers_.
 The [SimpleGqlOutcomeTagCustomizer] is an example of this as well.|             |

+!!! important
+    Note that backend metrics systems commonly have cardinality limits for additional tags.
+Please check with your backend metrics provider to ensure additional tag customizations do not exceed tag limits.

 ### Additional Metrics Configuration